VA Needs-Based Benefits Eligibility Has Officially Changed

 Among the many changes, there are three key revisions to consider.
 First, the new rules have added a “look-back” period.
 The VA will now look at most all transfers of assets in the three years immediately preceding an application for benefits.
 Next, the asset test has changed completely.
 Before the recent changes, the asset test was a vague test, and the test’s application tended to vary based on the specialist assigned to each case.
 Now, the asset test is focused on one number: The Community Spouse Resource Allowance, as set by the federal rules for Medicaid and adjusted for inflation every year.
 The third change involves real property.
 The VA has now added an acreage restriction on the one home exemption.
 The excluded real property can now only contain up to 2 acres of land.
 Any acreage over this allowance is now considered a part of the applicant’s assets for purposes of assessing benefits eligibility.

 Because of the vast changes in the VA rules, VA benefits planning must be handled with extra care and attention to detail, so as not to disqualify someone from benefits.
-If you or a loved one served in the military and require needs-based benefits, please call our office today for a free consultation.
+If you or a loved one served in the military and require needs-based benefits, please call our office today to schedule a consultation.